 I love it when I find a craft on Pinterest—or just when doing a Google search—that includes instructions on how to make the item.
-In this article you’ll only find Styrofoam craft ideas that include tutorials.
+In this article, you’ll only find Styrofoam craft ideas that include tutorials.

-A few of the sites, like Crafts ‘n Coffee, CRAFTS BY Amanda and favecrafts, have a number of great DIY Styrofoam craft projects on their sites.
+A few of the sites, such as Crafts ‘n Coffee, CRAFTS BY Amanda and favecrafts, have a number of great DIY Styrofoam craft projects on their sites.
 I only include two links to any particular site in this article, but I want you to know that you can find more projects on those sites.

-One of the things I learned while searching Styrofoam crafts for this article is that the Styrofoam sheets can be made to look like old boards, perfect for making wall art and Halloween tombstones.
+One of the things I learned while searching Styrofoam crafts for this article is that the Styrofoam sheets can be made to look like old boards—perfect for making wall art and Halloween tombstones.